-Backlog as of June 30, 2008 was \$780.2 million a 3.8% decrease from March 31, 2008 backlog of \$811.3 million.
-The decrease of 3.8% was primarily related to our large multi-family operation based in Texas and our Arizona, and Alabama operations.
+Backlog as of September 30, 2008 was \$804.7 million a 3.1% increase from June 30, 2008 backlog of \$780.2 million.
+On a same store basis, backlog as of September 30, 2008 was \$754.0 million, a decrease of 3.4%.
+This decrease was primarily due to the planned decrease at our large multi-family operation based in Texas.
 We plan to continue our involvement in multi-family work; however, we have decided to focus a portion of our resources away from this work and we expect that as a result, the portion of our work that is multi-family may diminish somewhat in the future.

-On a same store basis, backlog as of June 30, 2008 was \$701.1 million, as compared to \$720.0 million on June 30, 2007.
-Same store backlog decreased \$18.9 million, or 2.6% primarily related to the decrease of \$36.6 million at our large multi-family operation based in Texas, partially offset by increases at our Colorado and Arkansas operations.
+On a same store basis, backlog as of September 30, 2008 was \$686.7 million, as compared to \$818.5 million on September 30, 2007.
+Same store backlog decreased \$131.8 million, or 16.1% primarily related to the planned decrease at our large multi-family operation based in Texas, as well as decreases at our Maryland, Alabama and Central Arizona operations.
+These decreases were partially offset by increases at our Arkansas and New Hampshire operations.

 Following the three-year period of industry activity declines from 2001-2003 noted previously, we saw modest year-over-year revenue increases at our ongoing operations beginning in mid-2003 and continuing throughout 2007.
-Based on our backlog and industry forecasts, we expect that activity levels in our industry will remain solid throughout 2008 but may moderate in 2009.
+Based on our backlog and industry forecasts, we expect that activity levels in our industry will remain solid for the remainder of 2008 but are likely to decrease in 2009, particularly in the area of new construction.